 - Operation: The District activated the aeration system on January 24th and only ran the unit until January 31st.
 The unseasonably warm weather created a larger than normal open water area.
 Additionally, oxygen levels remained well within healthy ranges. - Monitoring: Dissolved oxygen (DO) level monitoring was only conducted twice due to unsafe ice conditions.
-Both monitoring events found DO levels to be at healthy levels. - 2024: District staff will collect the thin ice signage when the ice has completely melted from the lake.
+Both monitoring events found DO levels to be at healthy levels. - 2024: District staff collected the thin ice signage in early-April